thelittlewitch1/PyProg/README.md

 # PyProg
 Collection of labs for databases.
-Using: pandas, numpy, pyplot, seaborn, etc
+Using: pandas, numpy, pyplot, seaborn, sklearn, etc

 -------